-1 Introduction
+Introduction

 Weather forecasting is an initial value problem solved with numerical models that describe the evolution of the state of the atmosphere and other Earth system components interacting with it.
-Since the seminal work of Edward Lorenz in the 1960s, it is understood that the equations describing the atmospheric flow exhibit sensitive dependence on initial conditions that leads to forecast error growth and eventual loss of predictability (Lorenz, 1969; Buizza and Leutbecher, 2015).
+Since the seminal work of Edward Lorenz in the 1960s, it is understood that the equations describing the atmospheric flow exhibit sensitive dependence on initial conditions that leads to forecast error growth and eventual loss of predictability (Lorenz 1969; Buizza and Leutbecher 2015).

 Some forecast error will be due to model imperfections even if the model had been initialised with an initial state that corresponded exactly to the true state of the Earth system.
 We propose to define model error as the error in forecasts and model climate that would be observed had the model been initialised with the initial state corresponding exactly to the true state.
+This is not without subtlety as the map from the physical system to the state space of the model involves some filter operation on the scales that are absent in the model.
+This will render the state of the model that corresponds exactly to the true state ambigous.
+By assuming there is a model state corresponding to the true state of the system, we include the filtering operation of the initial conditions in our definition of model error.

 Due to the chaotic nature of geophysical fluid dynamics, model error will limit predictability in addition to initial error.
 We expect that for systems exhibiting sensitive dependence on initial conditions, solutions will also exhibit sensitive dependence on the models used in the numerical integrations.
-This becomes obvious when considering an n-day forecast as an $(n - \ell)$ -day forecast initialised from an l -day forecast $(\ell < n)$.
-The $(n - \ell)$ -day forecast depends sensitively on its initial condition, which is the l -day forecast, which in turn is model-dependent.
+This becomes obvious when considering an n-day forecast as an $(n-\ell)$ -day forecast initialised from an $\ell$ -day forecast $(\ell < n)$ .
+The $(n-\ell)$ -day forecast depends sensitively on its initial condition, which is the $\ell$ -day forecast, which in turn is model-dependent.

 The process of translating the laws of physics governing the evolution of the Earth system to a numerical code, i.e. the "model", inevitably requires many simplifications and approximations.
 These arise from incomplete knowledge of a physical process and its ancilliary data, reduced complexity to limit computational costs, omission or mis-representation of processes and system components, from uncertain parameters in parametrizations that do not have a directly observable equivalent, and last but not least from discretisation.
+Related to the latter are errors due to the omission of fluctuations on the unresolved scales as discussed for instance by Palmer (2001).